Satisfy cravings without fear of gaining weight, dietitian shares tips

 FRESNO, Calif.
-(KSEE) — Staying healthy and not over eating while being at home all day can be challenging but there are ways to satisfy your cravings without the fear of gaining weight.
+(KGPE) — Staying healthy and not over eating while being at home all day can be challenging but there are ways to satisfy your cravings without the fear of gaining weight.

 Registered Dietitian and Nutritionist Tawnie Graham says it’s okay to snack but the healthy way.